blain1995/100DaysOfCode/logs/days1to10.md

 I realise I wanted to keep this seperate from work but I used my 1 hour of #100daysofcode time to debug some code and create some interactive figures for my thesis using the plotly module in python.
 I really enjoyed this as I'm used to plotting figures using ggplot in R, or if I do use python I use matplotlib or seaborn.
 This was a nice change!

 Haven't made code public as it's currently in a privite thesis repository - will make it public once I submit!

+## Day 4: 4th March 2021

+### Today's progress:

+Elaborated on yesterdays work to create a more complex password generator where the letters/symbols/numbers are shuffled.
+Also completed Hurdle challenges 1-4 and the maze in [Reeborgs world](https://reeborg.ca/index_en.html)

+Password generator can be found [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/day3/day3_password_difficult.py)

+### Thoughts

+I really enjoyed the Reeborgs world challenges, it was good to have the visualisation of where things were going wrong which allowed me to debug and fix my code.
+Excited for tomorrow!